Could COP29 put us on the path to more ambitious national climate commitments?

 The world’s collective progress towards achieving the Paris Agreement is periodically assessed through a process known as the “Global Stocktake”.

-The first such Global Stocktake, concluded at COP28 in 2023, found implementation of the last NDCs somewhat lacking.
+The first such Global Stocktake, concluded at COP28 in 2023, found implementation of the last NDCs lacking.
 Furthermore, the IPCC later reported that NDCs have not been, as a whole, ambitious enough to meet the reductions needed.

 COP29 is therefore an opportunity for all Parties to show how they can accelerate efforts.

-The Baku gathering is also being referred to as the “Finance COP” as we can expect a focus on advancing financial mechanisms to support climate action and, in particular, bridging the gap between the level of investment needed to achieve the goals of the Paris Agreement and current financial flows.
+The Baku gathering is also being referred to as the “Finance COP” as we can expect a focus on advancing financial mechanisms to support climate action implementation and, in particular, bridge the gap between the level of investment needed to achieve the goals of the Paris Agreement and current financial flows.

 A key aim at COP29, for example, will be for Parties to reach an agreement on the “New Collective Quantified Goal on Climate Finance” or NCQG.
 This will reflect the amount of climate finance that should be mobilised by developed countries to support developing countries in taking action on climate change.